 Italian Instructional Committee Representatives: Represent the GAFIS membership in Italian Instructional Committee meetings and report to GAFIS membership.
 Meet regularly with Associate Chair for Italian.
 Solicit questions from Italian graduate students and present them to the Italian faculty in IIC meetings.
 Work to maintain an official communication channel between the Italian graduate students and Italian faculty.
 Record IIC meeting minutes and submit them to the GAFIS Secretaries.

-Social Events Organizers: By planning informal activities, the Social Events Organizers seek to foster a sense of community among French and Italian graduate students.
+Social Events and Social Media Organizers: By planning informal activities, the Social Events Organizers seek to foster a sense of community among French and Italian graduate students.
 Annual events include a social hour at the opening of each semester (to which faculty are invited) and at the closing of semesters.
 In addition, the organizers work with the Co-chairs of the GAFIS symposium to schedule a post-symposium event.

 TAA Stewards: The TAA Stewards attend all TAA General Membership Meetings as well as Stewards’ Meetings.
 They keep the GAFIS membership informed of contract negotiations and answer questons regarding contract terms.
 If any graduate student has a question regarding healthcare, working conditions, hours or dues, see the Stewards.